 After videos have been edited appropriately, they may be analyzed using video-tracking programs, such as Noldus Ethovision XT7.
 To properly acquire videos, first establish a rectangular arena for the experiment, with the boundaries of the arena formed by the bottom of the rod, including ~5 cm past each end (to include Plexiglas end walls), and a line ~10 cm above the rod.
 Limiting the size of the arena (by excluding the area between the test surface and the underside of the rod) ameliorates detection setting problems and reduces rogue endpoints.
-To determine which detection settings work best, evaluate the three detection settings, "Static Subtraction," "Differencing," and "Dynamic Subtraction" in concurrence with playing a video.
+To determine which detection settings work best, evaluate the three detection settings, "Static Subtraction" "Differencing," and "Dynamic Subtraction," in concurrence with playing a video.
 When tracking using Noldus Ethovision XT7, yellow shading will cover the subject as it moves around the arena.
 On the Experiment Settings screen, set the program to track all morphological endpoints, including tail, center, and nose.
+These endpoints will appear as teal, whatever and whatever dots when the video is tracking correctly.
 After acquisition, remove any rogue detection points and interpolate missing data.
 If there are apparent errors, readjust detection settings and reacquire videos before exporting data for behavioral analyses.